SwissOpenEM/swissopenem.github.io/documentation/admin/installation/ingestor.md

  - **Transfer.Globus.ClientID**: this should be set to the same client-id as the one you'll use in the next paragraph.
 You need to create a new client on `app.globus.org`, please check out the [following page]() for more information
  - **Transfer.Globus.RefreshToken**: this a refresh token that you get from Globus by requesting offline access.
  It is a temporary solution.
 You can use the tool [here](https://github.com/SwissOpenEM/globus) to obtain one.
- First compile the go application under `cmd/` by running `go build . -o globus`, then use the following command:
+ First compile the go application under `cmd/` by running `go build -o globus .`, then use the following command:
  ```bash
  ./globus getRefreshToken --client-id "client-id-here" --auth-code-grant=true --redirect-url="https://auth.globus.org/v2/web/auth-code" --src-endpoint "(optional) source-collection-id" --dest-endpoint "(optional) dest-collection-id"
  ```